This publication is available exclusively to Munich Re clients. Please contact your Client Manager.

 closely for the benefit of the Company.

 The Board of Management coordinates the Company’s strategic approach with the Supervisory Board and discusses the current state of strategy implementation with it at regular intervals.
 The Board of Management reports regularly and as needed to the Supervisory Board about all questions relevant to the Company.
 Beyond this, the Board of Management reports to the Audit Committee on specific topics falling within the latter’s scope of responsibility.
-The Supervisory Board has defined the Board of Management’s information and reporting requirements in detail.
-Specific types of transactions, such as certain investments and divestments pursuant to Article 4 of the Articles of Association, require the Supervisory Board’s consent.
+The Supervisory Board has defined the Board of Management’s information and reporting obligations in detail.
+Specific types of transaction, such as certain investments and divestments, require the Supervisory Board’s consent.
 The Supervisory Board’s approval is also required for sideline activities assumed by members of the Board of Management, and for important transactions involving members of the Board of Management or persons or undertakings closely associated with them.

 The Supervisory Board monitors the Board of Management and gives counsel where appropriate, but it is not authorised to take management action in place of the Board of Management.
 In accordance with a special rule applicable to (re)insurance companies, the Supervisory Board also appoints the external auditor for the Company and Group financial statements and for the Half-Year Financial Report.